zshamrock/dynocsv/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --table value, -t value    table to export --columns value, -c value  optional columns to export from the table, if skipped, all columns will be exported --limit value, -l value    limit number of records returned, if not set (i.e. 0) all items are fetched (default: 0) --profile value, -p value  AWS profile to use to connect to DynamoDB, otherwise the value from AWS_PROFILE env var is used if available, or then "default" if it is not set or empty
+   --table value, -t value           table to export --columns value, -c value         columns to export from the table, if omitted, all columns will be exported (muttaly exclusive with "skip-columns")
+   --skip-columns value, --sc value  columns skipped from export from the table, if omitted, all columns will be exported (muttaly exclusive with "columns")
+   --limit value, -l value           limit number of records returned, if not set (i.e. 0) all items are fetched (default: 0) --profile value, -p value         AWS profile to use to connect to DynamoDB, otherwise the value from AWS_PROFILE env var is used if available, or then "default" if it is not set or empty
-   --output value, -o value   output file, or the default <table name>.csv will be used --help, -h                 show help
-   --version, -v              print the version
+   --hash value                      Limit query by hash value (eq/=) --sort value                      Limit query by sort value (eq/=) --sort-gt value                   Limit query by sort value (gt/>) --sort-ge value                   Limit query by sort value (ge/>=) --sort-lt value                   Limit query by sort value (lt/<) --sort-le value                   Limit query by sort value (le/<=) --sort-begins-with value          Limit query by sort value (begins with) --sort-between value              Limit query by sort value (between), values are separated by comma, i.e. "value1,value2" --output value, -o value          output file, or the default <table name>.csv will be used --help, -h                        show help --version, -v                     print the version
 ```

 Table of Contents